 Multiple Layered Defense:

 Defense in depth is an extremely effective countermeasure strategy because it deploys multiple layered defense mechanisms between the attacker and its target.
 Each layer of the defense has a unique mechanism to withstand the virus attacks.
-Furthermore, you need to make sure that each layer has both detective and protective measures to ensure the security of the network.
+Furthermore, it would help if you ensured that each layer has both detective and protective measures to ensure the network's security.

 The reason for wrapping the network with multiple defense layers is that a single defense line may be flawed.
 And the most certain way to protect your system from any attacks is to employ a series of different defenses that can be deployed to cover the other defenses' gaps.
 Malware scanners, firewalls, intrusion detection systems, biometric verification, and local storage encryption tools can individually serve to protect your IT resources in a way others cannot.
 If you’re looking to give your computer systems better protection against the harmful elements that the internet can bring, then give us a call now, and we’ll have one of our associates take care of you and help defend your business.

 User Education and Awareness of Common Internet Threats

 The most important and what should be your first layer of defense should be cybersecurity awareness training for your employees so they can learn how to spot and identify common scams and phishing scams.
 The email threat vector is the weakest in a lot of cases and, most likely, your most likely point of entry for a virus next to web surfing.
 Your employees need to learn how to not compromise computer systems' integrity with potentially unhealthy computer practices.
 As much as possible, teach them the dos and don’ts of using the computer, as well as how they can prevent viruses and other computer malware from coming in and destroying your system.